barbarer/py4e-int/_sources/strings/format.rst

     :answer_c: format
     :answer_d: conversion
     :correct: b,c
-    :feedback_a: Try again!
-The division operator is /
+    :feedback_a: Incorrect!
+The division operator is '/'.
+Try again.
     :feedback_b: Correct! % can be used to find the remainder.
     :feedback_c: Correct! % can be used to specify how string is formatted.
-    :feedback_d: Try again!
-Conversion uses the int, str, or other functions.
+    :feedback_d: Incorrect!
+Conversion uses "int", "str", or other functions.
+Try again.

     The % operator is used for which purposes?
 Select all that apply.